How To Drink Less Alcohol: 15 Tips & Tricks

 • Buy less.
 If you tend to drink at home or it’s become a habit to reach for a glass after work or dinner, a simple way to reduce the amount you drink is to reduce the amount you buy and have in the house.

 • Track your savings.
-If one of your primary motivations is to save money, start tracking how much you spend on alcohol each week or month, or set yourself a budget like you would for groceries.
+If one of your primary motivations is to save money, start tracking how much you spend on alcohol each week or month, set yourself a budget like you would for groceries or keep a rough tally of how much you've saved each time you choose not to drink.
 It can be oh so rewarding to watch those savings add up!

 • Find healthy ways to reduce your stress.
 This could be exercise, yoga, meditation, talking to friends, journaling, listening to music, prioritising sleep, watching a funny movie or spending less time on your phone.